jjvanzon/Circular-Language-Spec/spec/system-interfaces/system-interfaces-loose-ideas.md

 ### Form

 - A lot of the times it is interesting to introduce the diagram almost immediately.
-And most of the times the diagram is quite self-explanatory and does not require sentences, such as: "The system member Add is part of the system interface of a related list and is displayed in a diagram as follows:"
+And most of the times the diagram is quite self-explanatory and might not require sentences, such as: "The system member Add is part of the system interface of a related list and is displayed in a diagram as follows:"

 -----